 The multirotor eVTOL design uses multiple fixed rotors to generate both upward lift and forward thrust.
 The thrust is created by tilting the craft forward.

-Safety is one of the primary concerns with powered lift eVTOL aircraft.
-Prior to receiving final certification, designs will go through intense scrutiny plus unmanned and manned testing.
+Safety is one of the primary concerns with powered lift electronic vertical take off and landing aircraft.
+Prior to receiving final certification, designs will go through intense scrutiny plus an unmanned and manned multi-year testing program to make these aircraft safer before allowing them to offer passenger services to the general public.

 eVTOL Regulations